libbyshoop/csinparallel/dev/modules/CUDAArchitecture/source/2-Findings/Findings.rst

 First, one block of many threads and many blocks with one thread each take about the same amount of time to execute.
-When many blocks of one thread are executed 32 of them can be assigned to any given SM.
-They each preform run one thread per CUDA core so 15*32=480 threads can be run simultaneously.
-When one block of many threads is executed It runs on one SM and the threads are broken up into warps of 32 to run on the 32 CUDA cores so 32*32=1024 threads can run at once.
-However since we never run blocks with more than 512 threads the difference between many threads and many blocks is quite small.
+Because this card uses the Fermi architecture, each SM can run two warps concurently, this means that 30 threads can be running at any given time.
+While still not as fast as using one block, many blocks is significantly faster with multiple SMs.

-The Second difference is a series of valleys running perpendicular to the warp lines about every 15 blocks.
+The second difference is a series of valleys running perpendicular to the warp lines about every 15 blocks.
 These valleys come from the way blocks are distributed between the SMs.
 When the block size is a multiple of the